Skip to main content

 When scoping search, start from the customer wherever possible.
 “Everything we have done for this account” maps cleanly to contact_id filters on discovery endpoints.

-Discovery is not a single search box.
-It is four complementary capabilities on the same enriched data.
+Discovery covers four complementary capabilities, all running on the same enriched data.

 1. Precedent discovery (meaning plus keywords)